vippsas/vipps-developers/faqs/reserve-and-capture-faq.md

 There are different regulatory requirements for payments that are initiated by a user and by a merchant.

-The Vipps deeplink is only valid for 5 minutes, so users that do not act quickly will not be able to pay.
+The deeplink is only valid for 5 minutes, so users that do not act quickly will not be able to pay.
 There is no way to "retry" a deeplink after the timeout.
 See:
 [For how long is a payment reserved?](#for-how-long-is-a-payment-reserved)

-Instead of sending a Vipps deeplink: Send a link to your website, and let the user start the Vipps payment there.
+Instead of sending a deeplink: Send a link to your website, and let the user start the Vipps or MobilePay payment there.
 It can be a very simple page with a link or a button.
 You then have the opportunity to give the user additional information, and also a proper confirmation page after the payment has been completed.